 I had to say goodbye to a friend on July 30.
-It turns out that not only I, but several people close to me, had a parting word of praise for Bill that they wished to share with the world, and especially with his family.
-Here they are: Blessings and fondest regards to the family and friends of Guillermo (Bill) Enrique Martinez.
+It turns out many of us had words of praise for Bill, too many to include here.
+I’ve included just two of them.
+Blessings and fondest regards to the family and friends of Guillermo (Bill) Enrique Martinez.

 One evening, having heard that I was without a ride to work, Bill stopped what he was doing and drove me four miles to my job.
 On the way there, I began telling him about my troubled relationship with God.
 He listened patiently, and when we arrived at the Italian restaurant where I worked, he sat with me in the parking lot for another 15 minutes and exhorted me to trust in God and never give up.